-SCPA offers opportunities for students to participate in physical activity either before and/or after school day (or both) through a variety of methods.
-SCPA will encourage students to be physically active before and after school by:
+SCPA offers opportunities for students to participate in physical activity either before and/or after school day (or both) through team sports and activities.
+At least 15 minutes of daily physical activity is offered during before or after school care.